 7 life hacks for financially savvy Aussies

-Don't stress about having to do all seven straight away.
+There's no need to stress about tackling all seven straight away.
 Even doing just one of these hacks could help make a difference to your finances.
-And once you start seeing some savings, you will be crossing all 7 of this list before you know it!
+And once you start seeing some savings, you'll be motivated to try all seven in no time.

 1. Switch on to LED.

 Yes, they may be more expensive to buy, but in the long run, cheaper power bills do pay off.
 A traditional incandescent bulb can rack up to $15 to $20 more in power a year than an equivalent LED - that is more than the cost to buy an LED on sale!
 Plus, LEDs last longer, which means you don't have to change them as often.

 Insulation is not just a winter thing.
 As well as keeping you warm and cosy in the colder months, insulation will help keep your house cool in the summer.
 It can be expensive up front but should mean lower energy costs and a healthier home.

 3. Have meat-free meals.

 If your family eats meat, try swapping one or two meals to meat free meals.
 Make it fun and add a twist to these meals, for example, 'Meat Free Mondays', 'Pasta Surprise Sundays' - give it a go.
 Also, when you do buy meat, buy quality cuts that are on special, rather than the cheaper processed options.

 4. Pot some herbs.

 Fresh herbs add depth and flavour to most dishes, although buying them can be expensive.
 Planting your own is a great money saving, and fun weekend project.
 Mint and rosemary grow well in most gardens, while less hardy plants such as basil or coriander grow well on sunny window sills.